-Flu (influenza) is a severe infection caused by a virus.
-The flu virus infects your lungs and upper airways.
+Flu is an infection caused by a virus.
+The virus infects your lungs and upper airways.

 - difficulty sleeping

 - loss of appetite

 - feeling sick and being sick

 The symptoms of flu are similar for children.
 But they can also get a pain in their ear and seem to be less active.

 Cold and flu symptoms are similar, but flu tends to be more severe.